 Since 1996, meat and poultry plants have been required to develop HACCP plans.
 Under HACCP, the burden is on the regulated facility to demonstrate that its procedures ensure safe products.
 HACCP is widely accepted worldwide as the best way to minimize foodborne illness and other hazards.
 HACCP commences with analyzing hazards and involves the identification of Critical Control Point (CCPs) – stages in food processing where hazards must be controlled – and the use of monitoring, corrective action, verification, validation and record-keeping to minimize risk.

 Congress gave FDA major new powers in the Food Safety Modernization Act (FSMA).
-This law, still being put in place through regulations, was the most thorough revision of FDA’s authorities since the 1930s.
+This law is the most thorough revision of FDA’s authorities since the 1930s.
 Among FSMA’s major themes is a requirement for all food and feed facilities to implement preventive controls – essentially incorporating all the elements of HACCP plans.
 In addition to the sweeping new regulations on domestic industry, FSMA places new emphasis on ensuring the safety of imported foods, both through stepping up FDA’s own offshore presence and by accrediting third parties who will certify foreign food facilities’ safety.
-Regulations to implement FSMA, filling hundreds of pages in the Federal Register, are expected to become final in 2015.
+Regulations to implement FSMA, filling hundreds of pages in the Federal Register, became final in 2015.

 For more information about food safety policy and laws, please check out: